Alpaca-zip/vgraph_nav/README.md

 ### Params
 - `~map_file`: Path to the configuration file (yaml) for the occupancy grid map.
 - `~test_folder`: A debug folder primarily used for debugging the Visibility Graph algorithm.
-- `~down_scale_factor`: A factor for downscaling the occupancy grid map.
-Please reduce this value if optimization is taking too long.
+- `~epsilon_factor`: Adjust the corner detection accuracy of the occupancy grid map.
+Higher values reduce the number of corners.
 - `~robot_radius`: Specifies the radius of the robot.
 This is mainly used for obstacle detection.
 - `~odom_topic`: The name of the odometry topic.
 - `~scan_topic`: The name of the LaserScan topic.